BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 - Autostart = 1 --> 0
 - Restart_Program_00 = local $(_ER) pf=$(_PFL) NR=$(SCSID) --> Start_Program_00 = local $(_ER) pf=$(_PFL) NR=$(SCSID)

+Note:

+Please take backup f the profile before proceeding with installing on the seconday node.

 ## 8. Install SAP NetWeaver ERS on Node-1

  Install SAP NetWeaver ERS as root on the First node using a physical hostname and the instance number is 10.